datalifecycle-ua/MetabolomicsPipeline/README.md

 samples (42 males, 44 females), three treatment groups, and the samples were taken at three different time points.
 We walk through each analysis step and demonstrate how to use the MetabolomicPipeline package on metabolomic data from Metabolon.
-This data is included in the “data” folder.
-While the vignette is an excellent starting place, you can also run each analysis step from the .R file located in the “Code” folder.
+We include this data in the “data” folder.
+While the vignette is an excellent starting place, you can also run each analysis step from the .R files in the “Code” folder.